istio/istio/pilot/README.md

     gazelle -go_prefix "istio.io/manager" --mode fix -repo_root .

-Gazelle binary is located in Bazel external tools:
+Gazelle binary is located in `bazel-bin/external` folder under the manager repository, after your initial bazel build:

-    external/io_bazel_rules_go_repository_tools/bin/gazelle
+    bazel-bin/external/io_bazel_rules_go_repository_tools/bin/gazelle

+_Note_: If you cant find the gazelle binary in the path mentioned above, try to update the mlocate database (`sudo updatedb` or the equivalent in macOS) and run `locate gazelle`.
+The gazelle binary should typically be in

+    $HOME/.cache/bazel/_bazel_<username>/<somelongfoldername>/external/io_bazel_rules_go_repository_tools/bin/gazelle

 ## Test environment ##

 Manager tests require access to a Kubernetes cluster.
 We recommend Kubernetes version >=1.5.2 due to its improved support for Third-Party Resources.
 Each test operates on a temporary namespace and deletes it on completion.
-Please configure your `kubectl` to point to a development cluster before building or invoking the tests and add a symbolic link to your repository pointing to Kubernetes cluster credentials:
+Please configure your `kubectl` to point to a development cluster (e.g. minikube) before building or invoking the tests and add a symbolic link to your repository pointing to Kubernetes cluster credentials: